Ks89/Iot-Localization/README.md

 - *04/05/2015* - **IOT Localization** 1.0.0 released

 ## Contents
 - 2 projects in one repository.
-AnchoreNode and MobileNode projects for Eclipse (with Yeti 2 TinyOS plugin).
+AnchorNode and MobileNode projects for Eclipse (with Yeti 2 TinyOS plugin).
 - Sources
 - Binary files ready to use
 - Report of the project and the ".csc" simulation's files for Cooja